-The ERA proposes the WEM Procedure specifies that the ERA must estimate a single, average land cost based on average land prices across the Kwinana and Pinjar regions.
-As explained in section 3.3.2, the ERA considered the availability of existing transmission infrastructure as well as the availability of land in both regions.
+explained in section 4.3.2, the ERA considered the availability of existing transmission infrastructure as well as the availability of land in both regions.^{87,88}

-The ERA considers its proposed approach to estimate a generic land cost - rather than a sitespecific cost - provides a balanced cost estimate of land between the more expensive concentrated industrial areas in Kwinana and the less expensive rural areas in Pinjar.
-This approach complements the generic cost estimation approach to estimate transmission costs as outlined in 3.3.2, and is also consistent with the method to estimate the land cost input in the current BRCP determination method.
+The ERA considered its proposed approach to estimate a generic land cost, rather than a sitespecific cost, provides a balanced cost estimate of land between the more expensive concentrated industrial areas in Kwinana and the less expensive rural areas in Pinjar.
+This approach complements the generic cost estimation approach to estimate transmission costs, as outlined in section 4.3.2, and is also consistent with the method to estimate the land cost input in the current BRCP determination method.